You are here: Visitor Information > Accessibility > Attractions & Activities Accessibility

 Enclosures now designed for an accessible experience

-Access: The Screech Owl Santuary have rebuilt their enclosures to ensure access is wheelchair friendly to provide accessibility for all to some of their encounters.
+Good accessibility overall: The Screech Owl Santuary have rebuilt their enclosures to ensure access is wheelchair friendly to provide accessibility for all to some of their encounters.
 The site is wheelchair friendly, they have one that can be pre-booked and is accessible to motorised scooters.
 They offer free entry for a carer with a full paying cared for person.

 Parking: We provide reserved accessible parking near the entrance, and have a wheelchair on site which can be pre-booked.